etirouthier/keras_dna/README.md

                       annotation_files=['annotation.bw'],
                       window=100)
 ```
+`Generator` owns a lot of keywords to adapt the format of the data to the keras model and to adapt to our task (predicting several annotation at the same time in different cellular type, adding a secondary input, adding a secondary target...)

-`ModelWrapper` is a class designed to unify a keras model to its generator so that to simplify the further utilisation of the model (prediction, evaluation).
+`ModelWrapper` is a class designed to unify a keras model to its generator so that to simplify further utilisations of the model (prediction, evaluation).

 ```python
 from keras_gpu import ModelWrapper, Generator